 Rowntree Mackintosh was acquired by Nestle of Switzerland in 1987.
 Nestle already owned Crosse & Blackwell, best known for Branston Pickle.

-After years of falling sales, largely due to the success of Branston Pickle, Pan Yan production was discontinued in 2000.
+After years of falling sales, largely due to the success of Branston Pickle, production of Pan Yan was discontinued in 2000.

 Nestle sold its British ambient foods business, including Sun Pat and Gale’s honey, to Premier Foods in 2002.